Summer Camp

 Does my child need to attend the entire month or can they do it weekly?

-Priority will be given to students that can attend the full month.
 In order to participate in the final concert at the KiMo Theatre, students MUST attend the full month.
 Additionally, the curriculum is designed for the entire month so if students are only able to attend for a short period, please keep that in mind, as students may miss out on important information.
+If you are only able to participate for a week at a time, we recommend doing so at the beginning of the camp.
 We are happy to discuss the particulars of your schedule and see how we can accomodate.

 Are there scholarships available?